NeuroTechX/ntx_slack_archive/introductions.md

  >Hey Alex, have you read that book Zig Zag Zen?
 I remember seeing it in the library when I was like 16 and never checking it out

+7/6/2017 9:32 PM

+ **samuelbg13** :

+ >Hi all!
+I am Samuel from Colombia, currently doing my master's in Tübingen, Germany.
+I am interested in BMI and neurorobotics using EEG.
+My long term goal is to develop clinical applications, but for now I'm just learning and doing some experiments :slightly_smiling_face:.
+I hope I can have some interesting discussions here!